 The CMOH signed Special Measure Order (Amendment No. 11), made pursuant to section 28 of the Public Health Protection and Promotion Act, on April 30, 2020 (the “Order”).
 The Order prohibits individuals from entering Newfoundland and Labrador, with a few exceptions, effective as of Monday, May 4, 2020.

 The relevant exemptions include residents (meaning individuals who are lawfully entitled to be or remain in Canada, who make their home in the province, and who are ordinarily present in the province – not including tourists and visitors); individuals who have been permitted entry to the province “in extenuating circumstances” (approval in advance from the CMOH is required); and certain asymptomatic workers and individuals who are subject to the Updated Exemption Order effective April 22, 2020.

 Some of the asymptomatic workers subject to this Updated Exemption Order include, but are not limited to:

 - certain workers in the trade, transportation, mining, agriculture, hydro-electric and oil and gas sectors, including certain truck drivers and crew;

 - certain workers essential to the critical maintenance of the province’s infrastructure in the trade, transportation, health care, agriculture, fishing and aquaculture, hydro-electric, mining and oil and gas sectors; and

 - certain health care workers essential to the provision of critical health care in the province.

-These orders will be reviewed no less than once every 5 days while in effect, and failure to comply is an offence for which a person may be liable on summary conviction in accordance with section 56 of the Public Health Protection and Promotion Act.
+The Order will be reviewed no less than once every 5 days while it is in effect, and failure to comply with the Order is an offence for which a person may be liable on summary conviction in accordance with section 56 of the Public Health Protection and Promotion Act.